emitanaka/master/README.md

 # Due date

-1st Presentation Submission (Week 7): Friday, 18 September 2020, 6:00 PM
+1st Presentation Submission (Week 7): Friday, 18 September 2020, 6:00 PM (10%)
 + 10 Min Presentation
++ No longer than 10 slides

-2nd Presentation Submission (Week 12): Friday, 6 November 2020, 7:00 PM
+2nd Presentation Submission (Week 12): Friday, 6 November 2020, 6:00 PM (20%)
 + No longer than 15 minutes
++ No longer than 20 slides

-Research Paper Submission (Week 13): Friday, 13 November 2020, 7:00 PM
+Research Paper Submission (Week 13): Friday, 13 November 2020, 6:00 PM (70%)
 + The research paper should consist of approximately 40 typed A4 pages including possible tables, graphs and references.

 # R